top of page

 BEACH OUTINGS:

 Beach days have also worked well.
 We roll it in stroller mode until we hit the sand, then switch it to car seat mode and carry it by the handle.
 The built in shade helps, but we always throw a light blanket over the top just to block extra sun, wind, or the occasional mosquito.
-I know there is an official sunshade, but we did not have it at the time and honestly our simple blanket trick worked perfectly.
+I know there is an official sunshade, but we did not have it at the time and our simple blanket trick worked perfectly.

 MOVIE THEATER: